rubyworks/realms/demo/02_commandline/09_verify.md

-= Verify Command
+# Verify Command

-If a project has a REQUIRE file as define by Ruby POM, then it can be used to validate that the project's requirements are met by the load environment.
+The `verify` command is similar to the `isolate` command, but rather the output an isolation template, it validates that the libraries's requirements can be met by the load environment.

-  `roll verify tmp/projects/tryme/1.1`
+    `realm verify tryme -v 1.1`

 This will display each dependency and an indicator as to whether the environment contains the dependency.

-The standard output will look like:
+The standard output will look something like:

-  [LOAD] foo 0.8+
+    ok foo 0.8+

 Which means the requirement 'foo 0.8+' was successfully loaded via the current environment.